FriendsOfSymfony/FOSElasticaBundle/doc/setup.md

 _**Note:** Consider reading [speed up populate command](cookbook/speed-up-populate-command.md) if you are going to deal with big data set._

-The command will also create all indexes and types defined if they do not already exist on the Elasticsearch server.
+The command will also create all indexes defined if they do not already exist on the Elasticsearch server.

 F: Usage